Office Solutions Development Overview

 Visual Studio provides the following types of project templates for Office development:

-Document-level customizations.
-This type of solution is associated with a specific document.
+Document-level customizations are associated with a specific document.

-Application-level add-ins.
-This type of solution is associated with the application itself.
+Application-level add-ins are associated with the application itself.

 To decide which of these project types is best for your solution, think about whether you want your code to run only when a specific document is open, or whether you want the code to be available whenever the application is running.
 For more information about the project templates, see Office Project Templates Overview.